WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Arielle-Bennett/ArielleUpdates.md

 #### What would you like to work on next week?
 * Closing out recruitment requirements & contracts/invoicing before Christmas
+  * KW: Great stuff!
 * Event planning
 * TPS Leadership follow up
+  * KW: Chase me on this in a week or so!
 * CRM updates
 * Handover

 #### Where do you need help from Kirstie?
 * JD for TPS Senior Research on Citizen Science
+  * KW: NOT DONE!
+I'm getting closer though!
 * Paragraph for newsletter please
+  * KW: DONE!!

 #### Any other topics?
 * Think that's enough :D
+  * KW: AMEN!

 ## Date: 10 November 2021
 *No 1:1 this week as Book Dash*